enricodoro/portfolio/README.md

 # Portfolio Web Page

-This is the code for developing my own portfolio web page, using [TypeScript](https://www.typescriptlang.org/) and the Reac UI library [Material UI](https://mui.com/).
+This is the code for developing my own portfolio web page, using [TypeScript](https://www.typescriptlang.org/) and the React UI library [Material UI](https://mui.com/).

 ## Available Scripts

-In the project directory, run this two scripts:
+In the project directory, run these two scripts according to the situation:

 ### `npm start`